matst80/slask-finder/README.md

 }
 ```

+### Multiple Endpoints and Load Balancing

+When using `NewOllamaEmbeddingsEngineWithMultipleEndpoints`, requests are distributed across the provided endpoints using a round-robin algorithm.
+This provides several benefits:

+1. **Load distribution**: Processing is spread across multiple Ollama servers, preventing any single server from becoming a bottleneck
+2. **Fault tolerance**: If one server fails, requests will continue to be processed by the remaining servers
+3. **Scalability**: You can add more servers to handle increased load as needed

+The engine automatically handles the distribution of requests in a thread-safe manner, ensuring even load across all endpoints.

-Make sure the Ollama server is running and accessible at the configured endpoint.
+Make sure all Ollama servers are running and accessible at the configured endpoints.

 ## Contributing